brownplt/B2T2/CoreAPI.md

 ## `selectColumns :: Table * List<ColName> -> Table`

-`selectColumns(t1, cs) = t2` produces a new Table containing only those columns referred to by `cs`.
+`selectColumns(t1, cs) = t2` produces a new table containing only those columns referred to by `cs`.
 The order of the columns is as given in `cs`. e.g.

 ```
 > selectColumns(tableSF, ["name", "age"])